-- 1. Disconnect the battery cable (1) from the system board. - 2.
-Remove the four Phillips M2.0 × 4.0 screws (2) that secure the battery to the computer. - 3.
-Remove the battery (3) from the computer.
+- NOTE: When replacing the battery or reconnecting the battery cable, be sure to completely reassemble the computer and plug in the AC adapter before turning the computer on. - 1.
+Disconnect the battery cable (1) from the system board. - 2.
+Rotate the two latches (2) that secure the battery to the computer. - 3.
+Use the tabs (3) to remove the battery from the computer.